 were 'cb' is a value ("valu") which stores the path to a file to check boundary conditions.
-The file could have been used diredtly but using a value is convenient since it is then possible to start the same action with a quite short command line ("read cb") instead of typing the full file name.
+The file could have been used directly but using a value is convenient since it is then possible to start the same action with a quite short command line ("read cb") instead of typing the full file name.
 This commands are usually stored in a ".cgx" file in the home directory to link them to the menu during startup.

-9.58 merg
+9.59 merg

 This keyword is used to merge close points and nodes or equally defined entities.
 The following entities are known: Nodes n, Elements e, Points p, Lines l, Combined Lines c, Surfaces s.
-For example, to merge points included in the set point-set type merg p point-set

-Only entities included in the set are considered.
-The value gtol determines the maximum distance between merged nodes and points.
+For example, to merge points included in the set point-set type merg p point-set maximum distance between merged nodes and points.
 The parameter nolock will force merging even if the dependent entities, like lines, are degenerated afterwards.
 For example, a degenerate line will have two equal points.